What’s on at Innerpeffray

 Fri 2nd May, 6pmReading Forms : Exhibition Launch.
 Book your place for the launch of this innovative and inspirational new exhibition here.

 Fri 2nd May – Sat 31st MayReading Forms : Artist Exhibition.
 Locally-based textile artist Helen Gallogly, known for her costume textile design work on the Outlander drama series, presents a site-specific visual art project at Innerpeffray.
 The exhibition will display printed textile sculptures, positioned throughout the Library location, presenting new visual narratives investigating the site and the content of its collections.
 A launch event, artist’s talk and artist-led tours of the exhibition will take place over the course of the month of May.
-More details available here.
+Dates, details and booking for tours and talk available here.

 Wed 14th May, 7pmThe Northern Lighthouse Board : More Than Lighthouses.
 The Friends of Innerpeffray are delighted to welcome Mike Bullock OBE, Chief Executive of the Northern Lighthouse Board, to give a talk in the Old Schoolroom.
 Tickets £10, available here.